You’ve Got a Summer-Lovin’ Pup. Here’s How to Keep Them Safe

 The best way to keep your dog safe is to avoid foxtails and similar plants altogether.
 If that’s not possible, it’s a good idea to check your pup for foxtail seeds anytime you think they’ve been exposed to them.
 (Pro tip: For especially furry pups, keep their feet shaved or trimmed so foxtails can’t hide in their hair.)

-“I always recommend giving dogs a thorough once-over after they’ve been outdoors,” says Dr. Lerum.
+“I always recommend giving dogs a thorough once-over after they’ve been outdoors,” Dr. Lerum says.
 “This will not only help you protect them from the dangers of foxtails, but also allow you to check them for ticks, cuts, paw damage, or any other issues that may have occurred while they were out having fun.”

 If you’ve ever started a workout routine from a fitness level of, let’s say, zero, you know that it’s...rough.
 The road to peak performance takes time.
-And while you may be more than ready to get back to the active lifestyle that’s been on pause for the past couple of years, if your dog is your hiking buddy, they may need some time to ramp up.
+And while you may be more than ready to get back to the active lifestyle that winter put on pause, if your dog is your hiking buddyopens in a new tab, they may need some time to ramp up.

 “Not only will they need to build back their enduranceopens in a new tab, but their paw pads might need time to re-develop the calluses that protect their feet on rougher terrain.
 It’s best to do a moderate, controlled re-entry to outdoor adventures.”